khoibui105/markkbabis/README.md

 ## TECHNICAL PROBLEMS
 At the moment, our output for the API is in String form.
 We still need to figure out how to convert it to json form.
+We had difficulty inserting the screenshot into the README.md file so we just inserted a link to a onedrive file.